JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Discussion

 There are a range of possible explanations for the lack of transmission features for these seven COMPASS targets.
 The majority of the sample is made up of super-Earths, for which atmosphere detections have proven challenging \citep[see, e.g.][as well as previous COMPASS papers]{May2023, Cadieux2024, Moran2023}.
 Of the ten super-Earths observed by JWST in transmission in the near-infrared, only one claim of an atmospheric detection has been made, for L\,98-59\,b \citep{Bello-Arufe2025}.
 If these planets do possess atmospheres, they may be high mean molecular weight secondary atmospheres.
 Compositions with mean molecular weights greater than five to ten g/mol are permitted for all five super-Earths in our sample given the precision of the transmission spectra presented here.
 Future JWST investigations including the Rocky Worlds Director's Discretionary Time program and the Charting the Cosmic Shoreline Guest Observer program (\#7073, PI: Lustig-Yaeger) will help to answer lingering questions about whether these small worlds can harbor atmospheres, at least in the case of the M-dwarf host stars targeted by those programs.

 The two sub-Neptunes in our sample, TOI-776\,c and TOI-836\,c, both have bulk densities that imply the presence of volatiles, and Helium escape has been detected for TOI-836\,c, and Hydrogen escape has been observed for TOI-776\, demonstrating that they must retain at least some of their initial H/He envelopes \citep{Loyd2025, Zhang2025}.
-TOI-836\,c is a particularly puzzling case due to its proximity in mass-radius space to GJ\,1214\,b, TOI-421\,b, and K2-18\,b, all of which have atmosphere detections.
+TOI-836\,c is a particularly interesting case due to its proximity in mass-radius space to TOI-421\,b, and K2-18\,b, both of which have atmosphere detections.
 However, TOI-836\,c has an equilibrium temperature of 665K, which places it in a range where previous studies have suggested that hazes may play a role in attenuating spectral features \citep{Brande2024, Crossfield2017}.
-Indeed, \cite{Wallack2024} finds that haze production rates on par with those predicted for GJ\,1214\,b could produce a high-altitude haze for TOI-836\,c.
+Indeed, \cite{Wallack2024} finds that haze production rates on par with those predicted for GJ\,1214\,b, which is proximate to TOI-836\,c in mass, radius, and also temperature, could produce a high-altitude haze for TOI-836\,c.

 We begin this discussion with a series of comparisons between the COMPASS targets and eleven other small planets observed by JWST in the near-infrared.
 We then consider the potential for future observations of these seven COMPASS targets to clarify our understanding of their atmospheres.